 Six counselors were added midyear 2014-15 and will be included in the Adopted Budget.
-The following positions from Program Review will be included in the FY15-16 budget:
+The following positions from Program Review are included in the FY15-16 budget:

 - Accounts Payable Clerk

 - Clerical Assistant III.
 St. Services Center

-- Custodian

 - Dean, School of Business and Technology

-- Executive Director of Foundation\

 - Payroll Account Clerk

-- Police Officer

 - Police Sergeant

 - System Security Administrator

 - Title IX Director

-The following Proposed Auxiliary Funded positions will be included in the FY15-16 budget:
+The following Proposed Auxiliary

+Funded positions will be included in the FY15-16

+Auxiliary Budget:

+- Executive Director of Foundation

 - Advancement Accountant

 - Advancement Clerical II

 - Event Manager